Why you need to visit Cannaregio sestieri in Venice

 The Ponte Chiodo is the last bridge of its kind in Venice and you can find it here in the Cannaregio sestieri.
 It is a very ancient bridge, that is characterized, like all of the first bridges in Venice, by the absence of a parapet.
 The only other and much more famous example of this kind of bridge is found on the island of Torcello where you can admire the famous Devil’s Bridge, twin of the Venetian Ponte Chiodo.

 Scenes from the famous film Summertime (1955) with Katharine Hepburn were shot on this bridge.
 It crosses to the entrance of a beautiful B&B. As its website states “If you are looking for lavish 4/5 star hotel with huge rooms furnished with fake baroque golden furniture, please move on.
 If you visualise small bridges crossing the little canal outside your window, vine covered walls surrounding a patio and a small garden and cappuccino every morning then this is the place for you!”.
-I don’t know about you but that sounds like heaven to me.
+We don’t know about you but that sounds like heaven.

 Ghetto Vecchio (Jewish Quarter)